 Pets on leashes up to six feet long are welcome in Ohio state parks and campgrounds.
-Pets are not permitted in cabins, cabin areas, lodges, lodge areas, camping areas designated as not pet friendly, wildlife display areas, or at any beach, swimming pool, or golf course.
+Ohio does not allow pets in cabins, cabin areas, lodges, lodge areas, camping areas designated as not pet friendly, wildlife display areas, or at any beach, swimming pool, or golf course.

-In addition to welcoming two pets per campsite in all 56 Ohio state park campgrounds, the following state parks offer pet friendly cabin, yurt, or lodge rentals:
+In addition to welcoming two pets per campsite in all 56 Ohio state park campgrounds, and the state parks listed below offer pet friendly cabin, yurt, or lodge rentals.

 - Burr Oak State Park